alkor-one/nasagram/README.md

 - Pagination with moving numbers

-- Click on any image opens bigger image version in dialog
+- A click on any image opens bigger image version in the dialog

-- Click on share icon copies image url to the clip board
+- A click on a share icon copies image url to the clip board

-- Click/unclick on like icon saves/unsaves info in cookies
+- A click/unclick on the like icon saves/unsaves info in cookies

 - Icons are animated